carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 ~~~
 {: .output}

-You also can obtain a list of the spots for each genome by using the module write.
+You can obtain a list of the spots for each genome by using the module write.

 ~~~
 $ ppanggolin write -p pangenome.h5 --spots --output spots